 There are a few IT Governance definitions out there, but the simplest way to explain the process is to define it as a pillar of corporate Governance.
 This set of policies enables Engineering executives to deploy efficient decision-making processes that ensure IT assets provide top value to the company and its stakeholders.

 IT Governance is defined as the process or series of processes that ensures technical teams manage risks and operate in alliance with the organization’s business objectives, thus providing value to stakeholders and generating return on investment.

 On the large scale, IT governance is a part of the overall enterprise governance.

 Companies implement IT Governance for organizational purposes.
-CIOs face immense pressure to comply with stakeholders’ needs, from their employees and associates to their shareholders.
+CIOs face immense pressure to comply with stakeholders’ needs, from their employees and associates to their shareholders or even steering committees.
 In this context, performing well, ensuring operational efficiency, and sound resource management are mandatory.

 IT Governance is needed to obtain five key objectives:

 This objective focuses on creating a connection between business, operational, and IT strategies.
 Good IT governance practices ensure the value propositions are constant and that

 IT efforts are in line with the enterprise’s overall operations.

 This is, perhaps, the core objective of IT governance.
 IT assets must follow the value proposision across the whole software delivery life cycle process (SDLC).

 An essential pillar of this criterion is optimizing costs and showcasing how valuable IT efforts and investments are during all stages of the delivery cycle.